Energinet-DataHub/geh-core/source/App/documents/authorization.md

 1) Add a new permission to `Permission` enum.
 2) Add a claim entry for the permission to `PermissionsAsClaims` dictionary.
 Use a simple and concise value; the entry will be sent with every token.
-3) Publish the package and update `geh-market-participant` to use it.
+3) Publish the package
-Optional) If the permission is needed to guard features in `greenforce-frontend`, add the claim entry to `libs\dh\shared\feature-authorization\src\lib\permission.ts`.
+4) Create a new branch in `geh-market-participant`, so the next steps can be completed in the same PR
-4) Add new entries into the marketpart database to add permissions details and what marketroles this permission is valid for.
+5) In the new branch, add new entries into the marketpart database to add permissions details and what marketroles this permission is valid for.
+6) Update the package in `geh-market-participant`.
+7) Create a PR in `geh-market-participant` and wait for it to be completed.
+8) (Optional) If the permission is needed to guard features in `greenforce-frontend`, add the claim entry to `libs\dh\shared\feature-authorization\src\lib\permission.ts`.

 ## Adding permission details to marketpart database

 - Create a new branch on the <https://github.com/Energinet-DataHub/geh-market-participant> repository
 - Add a new script to the following folders
-  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\T-001\Model`
+  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\T-001\Seed`
-  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\U-001\Model`
+  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\U-001\Seed`
-  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\U-002\Model`
+  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\U-002\Seed`
-  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\B-001\Model`
+  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\B-001\Seed`
-  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\B-002\Model`
+  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\B-002\Seed`
-  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\LocalDB\Model`
+  - `source\Energinet.DataHub.MarketParticipant.ApplyDBMigrationsApp\Scripts\LocalDB\`
 - The files follow a specific naming structure, be sure to adhere to the existing files
   - The format is "YYYYMMDDhhmm Description.sql" (Description can't contain numbers)
     - YYYY = Year (I.E. 2023)